 Helps Manage Pain & Nausea

 Like other types of medicinal marijuana, edibles have been shown to help with nausea and pain.
-But, since edibles take longer to take effect than joints, they are ineffective in reducing unexpected bouts of nausea.
+But, since edibles take longer to take effect, they are ineffective in reducing unexpected bouts of nausea.

 Cannabis edibles can also help those with arthritis, fibromyalgia, and nerve pain handle their chronic pain.
 Moreover, muscle spasms are frequently treated with medical cannabis (in any form).

 Suppose you've recently lost your appetite or weight (due to illness or another reason).
-In that case, cannabis edibles may be able to aid you.
+In that case, cannabis edibles can be of great help.

 Dronabinol (an artificial chemical containing cannabinoids) was given to advanced cancer patients in one Canadian trial, which resulted in greater protein consumption, enhanced taste, and improved quality of life for the participants.